shubham1112-03/Decentralized-Password-Manager/UML_Diagram_Descriptions.md

 ### 6. Deployment Diagram

-The Deployment Diagram models the physical deployment of artifacts on nodes.
+**Explanation:** The Deployment Diagram models the physical deployment of the application's artifacts (like code files and services) onto hardware nodes (like a user's browser or a cloud server).
+It shows where the software physically runs.

 - **Node: User's Device (Browser)**
   - **Artifact:** `CipherSafe Next.js/React App` (JavaScript, HTML, CSS)